-Breakfast Strata with Asparagus, Artichokes, Ham and Gruyere is the perfect French-inspired spring special occasion treat for family and friends and it's super easy!
+Breakfast Strata with Asparagus, Artichokes, Ham and Gruyere is the perfect French-inspired spring special occasion treat for family and friends and it’s super easy!
 A bed and breakfast loved the recipe so much, they serve it to their guests!!

 With Easter fast approaching, you’re probably starting to think about what to feed family and friends.
 Oh, sure, there are always the dishes that are family favorites and that everyone looks forward to having; Easter is no different than Thanksgiving and Christmas in that regard.